In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

 wget will continue the previous download file if it’s disconnected instead of creating a new file.

 After downloading the file, we need to check the md5 checksum of the file.
 We use the MD5 checksum file to ensure the integrity of the file that we download.

 md5sum mysql-apt-config_0.8.10-1_all.deb 5b36dd754e7752162f890206fae50931 mysql-apt-config_0.8.10-1_all.deb

-Make sure the output above match with the one listed on MySQL apt download page.
+Make sure the output above matches with the one listed on MySQL apt download page.